The Crooked Sky: Plot

-When Fraser's girl friend, Penny (Colette Bartrop), takes several bundles of counterfeit notes to buy an expensive necklace, the money is traced back to Fraser.
+When Fraser's girl friend, Penny, takes several bundles of counterfeit notes to buy an expensive necklace, the police are alerted.
 With Mac's help, Mike makes plans to round up the entire gang, and when Bill returns from the U.S., has him followed to Fraser's house.
 After Bill informs Fraser that the notes are still on the aircraft, Fraser is tipped off by one of his thugs that a police raid is imminent.

 At gunpoint, Fraser orders Bill to take him to the air base and fly him out of the country.
 Upon learning that Bill did not take the notes to Fraser, Mike boards the aircraft to search for them.
-When Fraser and Bill arrive at the aircraft, Fraser shoots Mike in the shoulder, then orders Bill to fly to France, although Bill warns him that all airports will be closed to them.
+After the plane has taken off, Fraser shoots Mike in the shoulder, then orders Bill to fly to France, although Bill warns him that all airports will be closed to them.

 Strapping on a parachute, in which the gang has been smuggling the currency, Fraser plans to jump from the aircraft and escape, unaware that the parachute has been altered to accommodate more counterfeit notes.
-Bill puts the aircraft on automatic pilot, attacks Fraser who falls out of the aircraft, but his parachute fails to open and Fraser plummets to his death.
+Bill puts the aircraft on automatic pilot, and attacks Fraser who falls out of the aircraft.
+However, his parachute fails to open properly and he plummets to his death, whilst the counterfeit money is scattered in the air.

 Back on the ground, Mike assures Sandra and Bill that, due to Bill's actions in the air that day, it is unlikely that he will be prosecuted.